segabl/pd2-chaos-mod/README.md

 **A Deeper Insight**
 Draws hitboxes of objects in a certain radius around the player

+**A Throwaway Joke**
+Reloading throws the gun away like a grenade, dealing damage based on the amount of ammo left in the magazine

 **Aim for the Head**
 Enemies only take damage from headshots